< Back Helpful Articles

 What's a Refinance?

-You might want to consider a cash-out refinance if you don’t want to take out an extra loan on your home.
-Refinancing your mortgage works by replacing your current 1st mortgage loan with a completely new 1st mortgage loan.
-Funds from the new mortgage loan are used to pay off the remaining balance of your existing home loan.
-The new mortgage loan then becomes your regular loan payment.
-Refinancing can help you to consolidate high interest credit card and loan debts, lower your mortgage loan payment or take advantage of lower interest rates.
-Refinance can also help you pay off your loan quicker if you switch to a shorter-term loan such as a 15-year mortgage loan.
+You may want to consider a cash-out refinance if you don’t want to take out an additional loan on your home.
+Refinancing your mortgage works by replacing your current 1st mortgage with a new 1st mortgage.
+Funds from the new mortgage loan are used to pay off the remaining balance on the existing loan and possibly give you more cash.
+Refinancing is great during times of low interest rates, which can lower your mortgage payment, or to consolidate higher interest credit cards and other loans.
+A refinance can also help pay off your loan quicker when switching to a shorter-term, such as a 15-year loan.

 Refinancing Pros